Assessing student achievement

 Assessment and standards are intertwined - Standards are the goals set for student learning outcomes while assessments document a student's actual abilities, knowledge and skills.
 As education standards change, assessment tools and strategies must also change.
-As Oregon adopts the Common Core State Standards (CCSS) for math and English language arts (ELA), it is also transitioning to the Smarter Balanced Assessment aligned with those standards.
+As Oregon adopted the Common Core State Standards (CCSS) for math and English language arts (ELA), it is also transitioned to the Smarter Balanced Assessment aligned with those standards.

 - Summative assessments measure student learning at a specific point in time to determine if learning goals have been met.
 It is generally used to provide external accountability.